socceristJoe/kafka-ksql/README.md

 ```
-create stream weatherraw with (value_format='AVRO') as SELECT city->name AS city_name, city->country AS city_country, city->latitude as latitude, city->longitude as longitude, description, rain from weather ;
+create stream weatherraw with (value_format='AVRO') as SELECT city->name AS city_name, city->country AS city_country, city->latitude as latitude, city->longitude as longitude, description, rain from weather;

 list streams;
 -- note AVRO